-Issue Date: Status: Version: Review Date:

-1 July 2022 APPROVED 1.0 31 March 2024
+Issue Date: Status: Version: Review Date: 1 July 2022 Approved 1.0 31 March 2025

-Reviewed March 2023 - No changes required

-7. Remuneration Committee - Terms of Reference
+7. Remuneration and Human Resources Committee - Terms of Reference

-1. Purpose The main purpose of the Remuneration Committee ("the Committee") is to exercise the ICB's functions as set out in paragraphs 18 to 20 of Schedule 1B to the NHS Act 2006 (as amended by the Health and Social Care Act 2012 and the Health and Care Act 2022).
+1. Purpose The main purpose of the Remuneration and Human Resources Committee ("the Committee") is to exercise the ICB's functions as set out in paragraphs 18 to 20 of Schedule 1B to the NHS Act 2006 (as amended by the Health and Social Care Act 2012 and the Health and Care Act 2022).
+This includes: Ensuring that the ICB has clear and transparent remuneration policies that enable the recruitment, motivation and retention of staff.
+Seeking assurance on all aspects of strategic ICB people b) management and organisational development, ensuring that the ICB maintains an appropriate structure, size, and balance of skills to support the strategic objectives of the organisation.
 The remit of the Committee excludes the remuneration, fees, allowances and other terms of appointment for the Chair of the ICB and for the non-executive members of the Board.
-These will be set by NHS England and the NED Remuneration Panel respectively.
+These will be set by NHS England and the NED Remuneration Panel, respectively.
 2. Status The Committee is established in accordance with the National Health Service Act 2006 (as amended by the Health and Care Act 2022) and the ICB's Constitution.
 It is a statutory committee of, and accountable to, the Board.
 The Board has authorised the Committee to: a) Investigate any activity within its terms of reference. b) Seek any information it requires from any employee and all employees are directed to co-operate with any request made by the Committee. c) Obtain outside legal or other independent advice and to secure the attendance of individuals with relevant experience and expertise if it considers this necessary. d) Create sub-committees or task and finish groups to take forward specific duties or programmes of work as considered necessary by the Committee's membership.
 The Committee shall determine the membership and terms of reference of any such sub-committees or task and finish group.
-Any sub-committee or task and finish group established may consist of or include persons who are not Board members or ICB employees.
-3. Duties a) Determine the remuneration, fees, allowances and other terms of appointment for Executive Directors and all other Very Senior Manager (VSM) appointments (substantive and fixed term).
-Remuneration proposals will be guided by the relevant national pay frameworks, ensuring that Very Senior Managers are fairly rewarded for their individual contribution to the organisation, whilst ensuring proper regard to the organisation's circumstances and performance. b) Determine any allowances to be paid to other Board, committee and sub-committee members who are not employees (excluding Non-Executive Directors).
+Any subcommittee or task and finish group established may consist of or include persons who are not Board members or ICB employees.
+3. Duties Determine the remuneration, fees, allowances and other a) terms of appointment for Executive Directors and all other Very Senior Manager (VSM) appointments (substantive and fixed term).
+Remuneration proposals will be guided by the relevant national pay frameworks, ensuring that Very Senior